AndyDuLy/pokemon-br/README.md

 # React + TypeScript + Vite

+## Running & Local Test

+git clone
+cd pokemon-br
+npm install
+npm run test

+live at:
+localhost:5173

+localStorage changes and state can be monitored and interacted with in chrome devtools (tab 'application')

+## Vite starter information

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: